Overv/Open.GL/content/articles-en/feedback.md

 Notice that we now pass a `nullptr` to create a buffer big enough to hold all of the resulting floats, but without specifying any initial data.
-The appropriate usage type is now `GL_STATIC_READ`, which indicates that we intent OpenGL to write to this buffer and our application to read from it.
+The appropriate usage type is now `GL_STATIC_READ`, which indicates that we intend OpenGL to write to this buffer and our application to read from it.
 (See [reference](http://www.opengl.org/sdk/docs/man/xhtml/glBufferData.xml) for usage types)

 We've now made all preparations for the <del>rendering</del> computation process.
-As we don't intent to draw anything, the rasterizer should be disabled:
+As we don't intend to draw anything, the rasterizer should be disabled:

     glEnable(GL_RASTERIZER_DISCARD);